Kolten Wong Player Props: Mariners vs. Nationals

 Kolten Wong At The Plate

-- Wong is batting .164 with three doubles, a home run and 13 walks.
+- Wong has four doubles, a home run and 13 walks while batting .167.

-- Wong has picked up a hit in 16 of 44 games this year, with multiple hits five times.
+- He has gone deep in one of 45 games, and in 0.6% of his plate appearances.

-- Wong has driven in a run in eight games this year (18.2%), including two games with multiple runs batted in.
+- Wong has driven in a run in nine games this season (20.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.